Last Updated on

 Problems with Millions Bells Plant

 Calibrachoa will dry up on you if not enough water is given during the mid-summer heat.
-Use a good fertilizer often during summer to keep them healthy and vibrant.
+Use good fertilizer often during summer to keep them healthy and vibrant.
+Grow More’s 20-20-20 works wonders on these plants.

 USDA Hardiness Zone: 9- 12